Forever Amber (novel): Plot

-In London, Carlton makes Amber his mistress.
-She quickly grows accustomed to their luxurious lifestyle.
-She longs to marry Carlton and believes becoming pregnant will make him marry her.
-However, when she does become pregnant, Carlton announces plans to become a privateer.
-He leaves Amber a significant amount of money and tells her if she is clever she can legitimize herself and her child by marrying well.
-Left alone, Amber is befriended by a woman named Sally Goodman and passes herself off as a rich country heiress.
-Sally introduces Amber to her nephew Luke Channell, who Amber quickly marries out of fear that her pregnancy will soon be visible.
+In London, Carlton and Amber live together, with Amber as his mistress.
+She quickly grows to love London and becomes accustomed to their luxurious lifestyle.
+She however still secretly longs to marry Carlton and naively believes if she becomes pregnant he will marry her.
+However, when she does become pregnant, Carlton, reproaching himself, is only sorry for her, knowing this will further ruin her future; however it does not change his mind on marriage.
+Carlton, though fond of her, is selfishly aware his marriage should be of similar noble background.
+He announces plans to become a privateer in order to grow his fortune and is soon leaving.
+He leaves Amber a significant amount of money along with hasty instructions, telling her if she is clever she can legitimize herself and her child by marrying well.
+Left alone, Amber, very naive and out of her depth, is easily duped into befriending a sly conwoman named Sally Goodman.
+Amber, passing herself off as a rich country heiress, is seen as an easy target.
+Sally introduces Amber to her nephew Luke Channell, a vile con artist, hoping to get to Amber's supposed wealth.
+Amber, ignorant and desperate, quickly marries Luke, fearing that her pregnancy will soon be visible.
 She soon discovers Sally and Luke are not who they appear.
-When they realize she is not as wealthy as she claimed they abandon her, leaving her penniless.
+When they realize she is not as wealthy as she claimed, they furiously steal her money and abandon her, leaving her penniless.
 Amber is pursued by creditors and taken to a debtors' prison.
-Salvation comes when she catches the eye of Black Jack Mallard, a highwayman who takes Amber with him when he escapes.
-Black Jack takes Amber to Whitefriars, where she is introduced to the ways of criminals and gives birth to a son who she gives to a countrywoman to raise properly.
-Black Jack hires a student of noble birth, Michael Godfrey, to educate Amber, and begins to use her as bait in schemes where she lures handsome, rich men to quiet corners before Black Jack robs them.
+Salvation comes when she catches the eye of famous Black Jack Mallard, a highwayman who she begins an affair with inside the prison for protection.
+Black Jack bribes the guards with an enormous amount of money to take her with him when he escapes.
+Black Jack takes Amber to Whitefriars, where she is introduced to the ways of criminals and soon gives birth to a son, Bruce, who she allows to go live with a countrywoman to be raised in a healthier environment.
+Intent on using Amber’s beauty to enrich themselves, Black Jack’s gang hire a student of noble birth, Michael Godfrey, to educate Amber to sound like an aristocrat, and begin to use her as bait in schemes where she lures rich men of quality to quiet secluded locations for Black Jack to rob them.